 Proof of U.S. Citizenship

-When submitting an expired passport or a Certificate of Naturalization / citizenship for an applicant under the age of 18, you must include a certified copy of the child's birth certificate OR ONE CERTIFIED copy of the birth certificate AND ONE black & white photocopy of the certified birth certificate, which includes the names of the parents, as well as the previous passport.
+When submitting an expired passport or a Certificate of Naturalization/Citizenship for an applicant under the age of 18, you must include TWO CERTIFIED copies of the child's birth certificate OR ONE CERTIFIED copy of the birth certificate AND ONE black & white photocopy of the certified birth certificate, which includes the names of the parents, as well as the previous passport.
 Please see the application for additional information for obtaining a passport for a child under the age of 18.

 Proof of Identity